Cercidiphyllum: Description

 The type species, Cercidiphyllum japonicum, can reach 45 m in height, and is one of the largest hardwoods in Asia.
 The other species, Cercidiphyllum magnificum, is much smaller, rarely reaching over 10 m in height.
 Cercidiphyllum produces spurs along its twigs.
 These are short stems with closely spaced leaves.
 The foliage is dimorphic.
 According to a recent description "short shoots bear broadly cordate or reniform, palmately veined leaves with crenate margins; long shoots bear elliptic to broadly ovate leaves with entire or finely serrate margins."
-Leaf size varies from 3–8 cm long and 3–5.5 cm broad.
+Leaf size varies from 3 to 8 cm long and 3–5.5 cm broad.
 The genus is dioecious, having separate male and female trees.
 The small inconspicuous flowers are produced in early spring and wind-pollinated; the fruit is a cluster of 2-4 small pods, each pod 1–2 cm long with numerous small, flattened and winged seeds.
 The fruits mature in autumn and release their seeds in autumn through winter.

 The leaves have a strong, sweet smell in the fall, described as caramel or Madeira cake-like.
 The smell comes from a combination of maltol and a sugary compound in the leaves and is strongest when they are brown.
 In German, Cercidiphyllum trees are named after their scent; Kuchenbaum or Lebkuchenbaum ("pie tree" or "gingerbread tree").